srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

     > **Note**:  Azure Event Hubs Capture enables you to automatically deliver the streaming data in Event Hubs to an Azure Blob storage or Azure Data Lake Store account of your choice, with the added flexibility of specifying a time or size interval.
 We do not require this feature for the lab.

-1. To create the Azure Hubs instance, click **Create**.
-Wait for the resource to be deployed.
+1. To create the Azure Hubs instance, click **Create**, and then wait for the resource to be deployed.

 ### Exercise 4: Create Real-Time Message Route

-Now that we have an Event Hubs Namespace and an Event Hubs service, we need to pass the telemetry data from the IoT hub to the Event Hub.
+Now that you have an Event Hubs Namespace and an Event Hubs service, you need to pass the telemetry data from the IoT hub to your Event Hubs.

 #### Task 1: Create the Telemetry Route

-In this task we will add a message route to our IoT hub that will send telemetry messages to the Event Hubs instance we just created.
+In this task, you will add a message route to your IoT hub that will send telemetry messages to the Event Hubs instance that you just created.

 1. Navigate to your Azure portal dashboard.